ssinyagin/gerty/doc/gerty_architecture.markdown

     various functionality modules.
 Plugins can also add new subcommands and options.
-*   `share/gerty/devclasses/` -- the directory with INI files that define predefined device classes, such as `Gerty.Cisco.ini`
+*   `share/gerty/devclasses/` -- the directory with INI files that define predefined device classes, such as `Gerty.CiscoIOS.ini`
 *   `share/gerty/plugins` -- the directory where the plugin installers put their configuration files